DaniTot/DL_reproduction/README.md

 But the question still stands, why is that specific frame more important.
 And after looking in the code became clear that a keyframe is every tenth frame, and the rest are non-keyframes.

+During starting phase of our project we tried running the original GitHub code to have a better understanding of the structure.
+With the given Windows and Linux installer we couldn’t figure out how to make the code run.
+After this setback we started replication the complete code of the GitHub and tried to make a personal interpretation of the code.
+Soon after this we found out that a lot of function used are outdated or even non-existing, which made replicating significantly harder.

 Here comes the discussion of the paper.
 -   Flaws of the original paper.